logicly-au/ataps-mds.com/_source/_posts/2013-04-10-Postcodes-and-No-Show-to-become-mandatory-items.md

 ---
-<h1>10th of April, 2013 - Postcodes and No Show to become mandatory items (email issued by the University of Melbourne)</h1>
+title: 'Postcodes and No Show to become mandatory items (email issued by the University of Melbourne)'
+changed: '2013-07-19T11:35:27.'
+---

 <p>Dear ATAPS Coordinator,</p>
 <p>Access to Allied Psychological Services (ATAPS) Minimum Dataset upgrades and additional information</p>
 <h2>Introduction of mandatory <a href="../../mds-updates/slk/index.html">SLK</a>, postcode and ‘no show’ fields in the MDS</h2>